JenniferSimonds/FontDetect/README.md

 }
 ```

 The `FontDetect.whichFont` method is more useful: It tells you exactly which font in the font stack is being used for a given element.
-In other words, it tells you what getComputedStyle(element).getPropertyValue("font-family") should return, but doesn't.
-(Or in jQuery, what you would expect $(element).css("font-family") to return.)
+In other words, it tells you what `getComputedStyle(element).getPropertyValue("font-family")` should return but doesn't.
+(Or in jQuery, what you would expect `$(element).css("font-family")` to return.)

 ```
 <style>